Our editors pick the products & services we write about. When you buy through our links, we may get a commission. Learn more.

 The best professional automotive diagnostic scan tool works on multiple vehicles.
 A car owner has the luxury of paying less for a scanner specific to their car.
 But that luxury is not afforded to someone who repairs cars for a living or works on a variety of models inside their own garage.

-functions.
-The professional is there for more than turning a check engine light
+Top scanners for professionals can read multiple systems and perform multiple functions.
+The professional is there for more than turning a check engine light off.

 And scanners for professionals need to be durable.
 Professional level scanners are big investments made in an active and often dangerous shop for electronic devices.
 So professional mechanics need to know that the devices they purchase will last.